- The Source Code Manager

 This option is used to automatically manage the "project file".
 If this option is checked, the project file is checked out only if the action performed requires it.
 Once the action was performed on the project, the project file is automatically checked back in.

 This option is used to disable the "Master/Guest" management on the project.
-This option can also be enabled on the "SCM" pane, in the "Project" group, by expanding "Master/Guest" and by selecting "Manage the project check-out automatically".
+This option can also be enabled on the "SCM" pane, in the "Project" group, by expanding "Master/Guest" and selecting "Manage project check-out automatically".

 Checking out an element